 Early on, it was helpful for me to switch to green cleaning products and use HEPA air filters to be able to function and breathe more easily.

 Over 2 years in, I’d discover I had extreme inflammation in my body caused by a very extreme level of a mold mycotoxin thanks to extensive testing by an ME/CFS specialist.
 (The tests that caught this were the C4a inflammation test, TGF-Beta, and the Great Plains Lab mold mycotoxin panel.)

-Moving out of our water-damaged 105 year old bungalow and into a sunnier, healthier 5-year old home was helpful.
+Moving out of our water-damaged 105 year old bungalow and into a sunnier, healthier 5-year old home (with a dishwasher!) was helpful.

 8. Getting out the toxins

 Getting out the unhelpful things in my body, like the mold and mercury found my body, in a gentle way my body could easily handle at the time, was essential for my recovery.

 Over Christmas 2018, I went to the desert (a much shorter trip than flying home) and unplugged.
 I was hoping to jumpstart healing by relaxing in the calmness of the desert with a funny book.